rkuang9/stellar-finetuning-datasets/README.md

-# Finetuning datasets for LLMs
+# Finetuning Datasets For LLMs
-Finetuning datasets small enough for browser LLM training.
-These are available in [Stellar](https://stellarapp.net/gpt) for in browser LLM training.
+Finetuning datasets for LLM training.
+These are available in [Stellar](https://stellarapp.net/gpt) for in-browser LLM training.

 |                                                                                         | Samples |
 |-----------------------------------------------------------------------------------------|---------|